 1. Preheat oven to 350°F. Place a baking sheet on the rack in the center of oven.

-2. For the pie crust: In a medium mixing bowl, combine flour and starches, salt, and xanthan gum.
-To measure the flour, spoon the flour and starches into your measuring cup.
+2. For the pie crust: In a medium mixing bowl, combine flour, salt, and xanthan gum.
+To measure the flour, spoon the flour into your measuring cup.
 Do not scoop the flour and starches with your measuring cup.